San7o/haplolang/README.md

 sys     0m0.044s
 ```

-Build and run the tests:
+Build and run the tests and e2e tests:

 ```
 make check